RustyRin/Music2Video/README.md

 If you want to use this to upload to YouTube I suggest [porjo's youtubeuploader](https://github.com/porjo/youtubeuploader)

 Odds are you're going to have trouble with fonts.
 [If you do try this](https://martin-thoma.com/add-a-new-font-to-imagemagick/)

+Todo
+- [ ] Force long single word song names to multi-online
+- [ ] Allow mix of emojis and text in artist, album and title boxes
+- [ ] Allow more granular control of the resolution by just giving the vertical height desired
+- [ ] If album art is not 1:1 aspect ratio for the size of the art so it is more centered.
+Mostly for taller art.